 Multi-Engine Coverage

 AI search engines disagree on the top recommendation in 50% of B2B queries.
-Grok cites Reddit 13x more than Claude, Perplexity, and Gemini combined.
+Reddit reliance varies sharply by engine: Perplexity cites Reddit most (~46.7% of citations) and Google AI Overviews leans on it too, while Grok relies on Reddit as its single most-cited domain (~16%), ChatGPT sits around 12%, Gemini barely uses it, and Claude effectively ignores it in favor of expert and premium-news sources.
 ChatGPT links to brand websites in 24% of citations versus 2% for Grok.
 Each engine has different citation behavior, different source preferences, and different update cadences.
+A platform that also surfaces where AI search engines pull their answers from per engine lets the agency act on those differences instead of guessing.
 A platform monitoring only ChatGPT gives the agency a partial view that may not reflect what clients' customers actually see.

 What to verify: How many engines are included at each pricing tier?
 Are engines added via upgrades or is coverage fixed?
 Does the platform track the same queries across all engines simultaneously?